Bastardkb/Skeletyl/mods/readme.md

 3d printable files to hold a pro micro in place of the splinktegrated PCB.

 Files are in the `pro micro` folder.

+# Tent plate

+A solid tent made to house a battery.
+Connects to the standard plate at the bottom.